voxeet/comms-sdk-unreal/docs/docs/blueprints/functions.md

 Initializes or refreshes the client access token.
 Initializes the plugin unless already initialized.

-For quick testing, you can manually obtain a token from the [Dolby.io dashboard](https://dashboard.dolby.io) and paste it directly into the node or use the [Get Dolby.io Token](#get-dolbyio-token) function.
+For quick testing, you can manually obtain a token from the [Dolby.io dashboard](https://dashboard.dolby.io) and paste it directly into the node.
+Alternatively, you can obtain a token using the [Dolby.io Get Token From URL](#dolbyio-get-token-from-url) function or the [Dolby.io Get Token Using App Key And Secret](#dolbyio-get-token-using-app-key-and-secret) function.

 ![](../../static/img/generated/DolbyIOSetToken/img/nd_img_UK2Node_AsyncAction.png)